Jan.1, 2007, Gray, Maine

 Although I'd prefer to travel on foot, the harvest season is approaching and if I'm going to find work on a farm, time is an issue, so I'm taking advantage the

-fact that I have temporary use of a car to get me where I need to be.
+fact that I have temporary use of a car (I'm delivering one to the west coast) to get me where I need to be.

 Aug.1st, 2007, Marietta, New York

 Aug.3rd, 2007, crossroads near Woods, Kansas

 Aug.6th, 2007, Point Arena, California

 Aug.15th, 2007, Astoria, Oregon

 Went paragliding then went into town to grab some dinner and fell in love with Astoria.